Anti-Armenian sentiment in Azerbaijan: Restrictions on entry and right of return

-Unless a visa or an official warrant is issued by Azerbaijani authorities, the government of Azerbaijan condemns any visit by foreign citizens to the separatist region of Nagorno-Karabakh (the de facto Republic of Artsakh), its surrounding territories and the Azerbaijani enclaves of Karki, Yukhari Askipara, Barxudarlı and Sofulu which are de jure part of Azerbaijan but are under Armenian occupation.
-Azerbaijan considers entering these territories through Armenia (as it is usually the case) a violation of its visa and migration policy.
-Foreign citizens who enter these territories will be permanently banned from entering Azerbaijan and will be included on the list of people who are personae non gratae by the Ministry of Foreign Affairs of Azerbaijan.
+In addition to denying entry of people for their Armenian ethnicity, Azerbaijan considers blacklists people (personae non gratae), if they have previously visited the former Republic of Artsakh (Nagorno-Karabakh) without a visa from the Azerbaijani government.
+Azerbaijan considered entering these territories through Armenia a violation of its visa and migration policy.
+Foreign citizens who enter these territories were permanently banned from entering Azerbaijan and were included on the list of people who are personae non gratae by the Ministry of Foreign Affairs of Azerbaijan.